UK stores launch rations on food after shelves lay empty – latest

 Supermarket rationing – latest: UK stores launch limits on food after shelves lay empty

-UK supermarkets are launching rationing programmes of selected fruit and vegetables as supply issues leave shelves empty across the country.
+UK supermarkets have started rationing selected fruit and vegetables as supply issues leave shelves empty across the country.

 A combination of bad weather and transport problems in Africa and Europe has seen UK supermarket shelves left bare of tomatoes, as well as dwindling stocks of some other fresh produce.

-Asda has introduced a customer limit of three on tomatoes, peppers, cucumbers, lettuce, salad bags, broccoli, cauliflower and raspberries, and Morrisons said it would be introducing limits of two items per customer across tomatoes, cucumbers, lettuce, peppers from Wednesday.
+Asda has introduced a customer limit of three on tomatoes, peppers, cucumbers, lettuce, salad bags, broccoli, cauliflower and raspberries, and Morrisons said it would be introducing limits of two items per customer across tomatoes, cucumbers, lettuce and peppers from today.

 Other supermarkets are understood to be considering similar temporary measures.